pfriedland/aws-google-proxy/README.md

 - If desired, a private ECR repository can be manually created in the same AWS account as the CloudFormation stack and the image pushed
 - The Docker image URL used by ECS is configurable as a CloudFormation template parameter
 - The Docker container can be run locally using the command `docker run -it -p 8080:8080 wattage/google-proxy` where the host port and image name may need to be adjusted

+### Performance Testing
+Locust, a Python HTTP testing harness, was used to simulate 1000 concurrent users of the API and to test the auto scaling of the ECS service.
+This can be explained further upon request.